ndigvijay/PESU-MAX/README.md

 ## NOTE

+*The bug for some slides/notes being skipped is fixed, please take the latest pull*

 Login and load the package for faster auth.

 Not an official package from PES University, made for only downloading resources quickly from PESU Academy.